Skip to main content

 Payroll in Malta

-- Overtime Pay: Minimum overtime rates for most sectors are determined by the relevant Wage Regulation Order (WRO) that governs their operations.
-For employees not covered by a specific Wages Council Wage Regulation Order, overtime will be compensated at a rate of one and a half times their standard pay for hours worked beyond 40 in a week, averaged over a four-week period or according to the employer’s shift cycle preferences.
+• Overtime Pay: Minimum overtime rates for most sectors are determined by the relevant Wage Regulation Order (WRO) that governs their operations.
+For employees not covered by a specific Wage Regulation Order, overtime is generally compensated at one and a half times the normal rate for hours worked beyond 40 in a week, averaged over the applicable reference period or shift cycle.

 Mercans’ payroll capabilities